MShaw1223/project/README.md

 # FXTrax

-A trading journal app tailored to a private client for my computer science programming project.
+A trading journal app for my computer science programming project.

 ## In My Application you may:
   - track progress